-Hard copies of this information are available from the Dean, Student Development and Wallace Campus and the Dean, Student Affairs and Sparks Campus.
+Hard copies of this information are available from the Dean, Student Affairs and Sparks Campus.

 MOTOR VEHICLE REGULATIONS

 GENERAL RULES AND REGULATIONS

 - 1. All motor vehicles must be registered with College Police during registration or within 2 days after the beginning of the term. - 2.
 Decals must be affixed to the right rear window or bumper.
 (Improper mounting will void the decal and subject the student to a citation.) - 3.
 Temporary parking permits will be issued by College Police on request when a student must drive an unregistered vehicle for a short period of time. - 4.
 Disabled stickers and/or tags are required for any individuals parking in spaces designated for persons with disabilities.
 Contact the ADA Compliance Officer for more information.